kylejlin/yscl/README.md

 # Yet Another Simple Config Language (YSCL)

-YSCL (rhymes with "rascal") is a general purpose config language that aims to be so simple that anyone can go from zero to absolute mastery in less than five minutes.
+YSCL (rhymes with "Haskell" and "rascal") is a general purpose config language that aims to be so simple that anyone can go from zero to absolute mastery in less than five minutes.